SEIR-7-06/installfest/environment-setup/README.md

 ### Install Command Line Tools through Xcode (Older Versions of OS X)

-**Only follow these steps if you were not able to install Xcode Command Line Tools with the instructions above.** If you must run a version of OS X before Mavericks, you will need to install Command Line Tools that come from Xcode.
+**Only follow these steps if you were not able to install Xcode Command Line Tools with the instructions above.** If you must run an older version of OS X, you will need to install Command Line Tools that come from Xcode.

 1. Open the Mac App Store and install Xcode.
 2. Open Xcode.